meilisearch/documentation/learn/cookbooks/docker.md

 ## Run Meilisearch

-After running `docker pull` and installing Meilisearch, you can use `docker run` to launch it:
+After running `docker pull` and downloading Meilisearch image, you can use `docker run` to launch it:

 ```sh
 docker run -it --rm \